 Coconut oil can sooth your skin post wax, as well.

 A Brazilian wax can be very painful, especially if it is your first time.
-However, as you go through the succeeding sessions, you may feel that it gets easier over time.
+However, as you go through the succeeding sessions, you will hopefully find that it gets easier over time.
 That may be due to a variety of factors such as the hair removed, how you’ve prepared for the Brazilian waxing session, plus your perception of pain.